 The accompanying financial statements and the related disclosures are unaudited and have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").
 Additionally, certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted from this report.
-Accordingly, these condensed financial statements should be read in conjunction with the financial statements as of and for the year ended December 31, 2018 and notes thereto included in the 2018 Annual Report on Form 10-K.
+Accordingly, these condensed financial statements should be read in conjunction with the financial statements as of and for the year ended December 31, 2019 and notes thereto included in the 2019 Annual Report on Form 10-K.

-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements except for the adoption of the new lease accounting standard discussed below.
-In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments, including those adjustments that are of a normal and recurring nature, which are necessary to fairly present the Company's financial position as of June 30, 2019, the results of its operations for the three and six months ended June 30, 2019 and 2018, the statement of stockholders' equity for the three and six months ended June 30, 2019 and 2018 and its cash flows for the six months ended June 30, 2019 and 2018.
-Such adjustments are of a normal and recurring nature.
-The results for the three and six months ended June 30, 2019 are not necessarily indicative of the results for the year ending December 31, 2019, or for any future period.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments, including those adjustments that are of a normal and recurring nature, which are necessary to fairly present the Company's results for the interim periods presented.
+The results for the three months ended March 31, 2020 are not necessarily indicative of the results for the year ending December 31, 2020, or for any future period.